 Try Not to Sell Too Early

-It’s incredibly hard to hold on to stocks for a long term.
+It’s incredibly hard to hold on to stocks for a long term when short-term noise and volatility pop up.
 That’s especially true when talking about early-stage growth stocks because a lot of them go through meaningful corrections, then take off again.
 That’s why it’s so important to focus on everything I’ve just said, from big trends to business models, to durability and scarcity premium.
 No single thing defines a great early-stage growth stock; it’s the sum total of many smaller things that matters, and which will give you the confidence to stick with it.

 Have Your Own Opinion AND Seek Help